Juan171109/automation-task/README.md

    npx cypress open
    ```

-## Test Cases
+## Test Coverage

 ### Login Tests
 - Valid login credentials redirect to Shop page
 - Invalid username or password shows error message
 - Empty form validation
+- Required field validation

 ### Shop Page Tests
-- Verify all products are displayed correctly with all required information
+- Verification of products display with all required information
+- Search functionality by product code
-- Search functionality filters products correctly
+- Search functionality by product description
+- Case-insensitive search capability
-- Adding a product to basket shows alert and updates localStorage
+- Adding products to basket
+- Alert confirmation when adding products
-- View Basket button navigates to Basket page
+- Navigation to Basket page
+- Logout functionality and basket clearing
-- Logout clears basket and redirects to Login page
+- LocalStorage persistence of basket items after shop page refresh
+- LocalStorage persistence of basket items while navigating between pages
+- LocalStorage persistence of basket items using browser navigation controls(back/forward buttons)

 ### Basket Page Tests
-- Basket displays all added products with correct information
+- Basket content verification with all product details
-- Total calculation is accurate based on price and quantity
+- Total calculation accuracy for single and multiple items
-- Empty basket shows appropriate message and $0.00 total
+- Empty basket handling and messaging
-- Clear Basket button removes all items and shows alert
-- Back to Shop button navigates to Shop page
+- Basket operations (clear, navigation)
+- Basket clearing confirmation alerts
+- Navigation back to shop
-- Logout clears basket and redirects to Login page
+- Logout functionality from basket page
+- Persistence of basket content across page reloads in basket pages
+- Persistence of basket content when adding multiple products across page reloads

 ### E2E User Journey Tests
-- Complete shopping flow: login → add products → view basket → logout
+- Complete shopping flow from login to logout:
+  - User authentication
+  - Product search
+  - Adding multiple products
+  - Viewing basket contents
+  - Verifying correct total calculation
+  - Returning to shopping
+  - Logging out securely
+- Session preservation between tests
+- Form submission and validation
+- Alert handling and verification

+## CI/CD Integration

+This project includes a GitHub Actions workflow that:
+1. Runs on pushes to main/master/develop branches
+2. Runs on pull requests to these branches
+3. Runs daily at midnight UTC
+4. Tests across multiple browsers (Chrome, Firefox, Edge)
+5. Uploads screenshots and videos as artifacts when tests fail

+To use GitHub Actions with this workflow:
+1. Push this repository to GitHub
+2. Add secrets in your GitHub repository settings (Settings > Secrets and variables > Actions):
+   - `CYPRESS_USERNAME`: The username for the test account
+   - `CYPRESS_PASSWORD`: The password for the test account
+   - `CYPRESS_BASE_URL`: The URL where your application is deployed

+These secrets are encrypted and only exposed during workflow runs.
+They are not accessible in pull requests from forks for security reasons.

+**Important Security Notes:**
+- Never store actual credentials in your code or config files
+- Always use environment variables or secure secret stores
+- Consider using a dedicated test account with limited permissions
+- Rotate credentials periodically
+- For production testing, consider using a more secure authentication method

-## Observed Issues
+## Identified Issues

-1. UOM inconsistency: There appears to be code that can modify the UOM from "kg" to "g" for certain products when added to the basket under specific conditions.
-2. Price modification: The code contains logic that can adjust the price of certain products when added to the basket.

-These inconsistencies are tested and documented but not fixed as per the instructions.
+1. The default shop page doesn't display products until a search is performed.
+2. The basket empty message may not display correctly.
+3. Add product to basket，the Qty did not change.
+4. The basket page can not show added items.

+## Best Practices Implemented

+- **Page Object Model**: Separates test logic from page interactions
+- **Custom Commands**: Reusable login and session handling
+- **Session Management**: Optimized test performance by preserving login state
+- **Environment Variables**: Secure credential management
+- **CI/CD Integration**: Automated test execution in multiple environments
+- **Cross-browser Testing**: Ensures application works across different browsers